jrnold/mcmcdb/README.md

 This package aims to do one thing: make storing, accessing, and manipulating MCMC samples easier and faster.
-It does not include convergence statistics, or plotting functions; although it makes make writing such functions easier.
+It does not include convergence statistics, or plotting functions; although it will make applying such functions to samples easier.

-It defines classes and some generic functions.
-Classes are used to abstract how the samples; this means it will be possible to store MCMC samples in different formats, e.g. in memory, SQLite, HDF5, etc, while still using the same functions to access the data.
+It defines generic functions to access the MCMC samples in a common manner, regardless of how they are stored.
+This makes is possible to store samples in a variety of formats, while accessing them with the same functions.
+Currently, this package only contains a class for storing samples in memory.
+However, SQLite and other backends are planned.

-## Examples
+# Examples

 ```
 library(mcmcdb)